 Fruits and vegetables are seasonal - they come and go.
 But brownies - ahhh...
 Brownies are ALWAYS in season!

-Have you wanted a brownie recipe that turns out great every time and is quick to throw together?
+Have you wanted an easy brownie recipe that turns out great every time and is quick to throw together?

 Cooking and baking hasn't always come easily for me.
-Often my homemade brownies would turn out dry or the recipe was so involved that it took too much time.
-I just wanted to make food as quickly as possible get on with the rest of my life.
-Can you blame me?
+Often my homemade brownies would turn out dry or, the recipe was so involved that it took too much time.

-And let's be honest: Brownies can be challenging to make from scratch.
-They follow the traditional structure of wet ingredients meeting dry ingredients, but you also have that melting chocolate to contend with.
+And let's be honest: To make the best brownies from scratch can be challenging.
+They follow the traditional structure of wet ingredients meeting dry ingredients, but you some have melted chocolate, some don't...

 Plus all the extra wet ingredients, and the different amounts of eggs from recipe to recipe... it's amazing that we have any consistent brownie recipes out in the world at all!

-But, no confusion anymore!
-As the name declares, these brownies NEVER fail!
+As the name says, these brownies NEVER fail!
 They truly are the best brownies.

 The original recipe was one I found in my recipe basket from my mother.
 I can't tell you how much inspiration has come from that little basket.
-And it turns out that the brownie recipe I had been searching for was right in front of me the whole time!
+And, it turns out that the easy brownie recipe I had been searching for was right in front of me the whole time!